Fuses, fuse wire and fuse boxes: mending a blown fuse

-In the 1940s and into the 1950s when I was growing up, power cuts, common as they were, were not the only reason why electrical equipment suddenly stopped working.
-The other reason was that a fuse had blown.
-These fuses were not inside the electric plug attached to the equipment, as in later years.
+In the 1940s and into the 1950s when I was growing up, power cuts were not the only reason why electrical equipment suddenly stopped working.
+The other reason was that a fuse had blown to interrupt the elecrical connection.
+These fuses were not inside the old electric plugs attached to the equipment, as in later years.
 They were in a central fuse box - see below.
-There were no fuses in the old plugs.
+First, though, the fuses themselves:

-A fuse was a short length of wire with a fairly low melting point such that it melted when a current surge became too great.
+A fuse wire was a short length of wire with a diameter and composition such that it melted when a current surge though it became too great.
 This broke the circuit so that everything plugged into that circuit suddenly stopped working.

-There were different designs for holding the fuses inside the fuse box.
-The part that held the fuse wire was ceramic with a narrow window to show at a glance whether the fuse had melted.
+Holders for fuses came with different designs.
+The part that held the fuse wire was normally ceramic with a narrow window to show at a glance whether the fuse had melted.
 The containing box was probably Bakelite.

 The fuse box

-A pack of fuse wire was always kept ready for use on top of the fuse box.
+A pack of fuse wire was always kept ready for use on top of the fuse box together with a torch.

-If a fuse kept blowing, it meant that something more serious was wrong with a piece of equipment on that circuit or that a piece of equipment needed to be moved to another less-used circuit.
+If a fuse kept blowing, it meant either that something more serious was wrong with a piece of equipment on that circuit or that the total number of light bulbs or whatever equipment was too close to the limit.

 Why fuses blew when equipment was first turned on

 When motors were first turned on, they tended to take a larger current than when they were running.
-So that was when fuses would go blow.
+So that was when fuses would blow.
 As young boys, my friend and I used to turn on our motor without its belt on, so that the load was less and it took less current.
 Then the fuse didn't blow.
 When the motor was fully up and running, we would put the belt back.
-Not to be recommended!
+A dangerous procedure that is not to be recommended!